-A deliciously moist banana loaf with a generous helping of peanut butter cups and chocolate chips, this peanut butter cup chocolate chip banana loaf is a peanut butter lover’s dream!
+A deliciously moist banana bread with a generous helping of peanut butter cups and chocolate chips, this Peanut butter cup banana bread is a peanut butter lover’s dream come true!

 Want to see more banana bakes?

 Did you make this peanut butter cup banana bread?
 Let me know what you thought of the recipe by leaving a comment, and/or leave a rating by clicking on the stars in the recipe card.
 Thank you!

 - 175 g soft butter

 - 2 large eggs

 - 2 large, very ripe bananas (about 250g total weight), mashed

 - 100 g mini peanut butter cups, chopped in half (save a few for sprinkling over the top) and 50g milk chocolate chips